 Research Design and Methodological Choices

 Research design is commonly defined as a program or a blueprint that guides researchers through the process of collecting, analyzing and interpreting observations.
-Its essentialness is however rooted in its effects on the validity of knowledge claims.
-Research design is pivotal in affecting the strength, persuasiveness, and authoritativeness of claims concerning causality, external validity, and construct validity, to name a few.
+Its essentialness is rooted in its effects on the validity of knowledge claims.
+Research design is pivotal in affecting the strength, persuasiveness, and authoritativeness of claims concerning causality, external validity, and construct validity (to name a few).
 Research design is both a science and an art.
-While some of the major principles are firmly established, we continuously observe rejuvenations, extensions as well as bold innovations.
-The course examines in detail an amalgam of research designs and common design pitfalls with the aim of assisting students in designing research inquiry which is publishable, influential and important.
+While some of the major principles are firmly established, we continuously observe renovations, extensions as well as bold innovations.

 The course will cover a wide range of issues including: